anihar2003/Easy-RepoDelete/README.md

 Setup Instructions:

-Clone the repository to your local machine:
+Clone the repository to your local machine:-

-Install the required dependencies:
+Install the required dependencies:-

 ```bash
 pip install -r requirements.txt